top of page

 Joshua currently serves as the Vice President of the Board for the Sacramento LGBT Community Center and as a board member and equity team lead for the Association of California Community College Administrators (ACCCA).

-Dr. Emily Prieto serves as the Vice President of Strategic Initiatives and Chief of Staff to the President at Samuel Merritt University.
-She has extensive experience in higher education, formerly serving as Assistant Vice Chancellor for Student Affairs at the University of California, Davis, the director of the Latino Resource Center at Northern Illinois University, and in adjunct faculty roles teaching courses on US-Mexico Border Relations and Multicultural Education.
+Dr. Emily Prieto-Tseregounis serves as the Vice President of External Affairs and Chief of Staff to the President at Samuel Merritt University.
+In her role as the Vice President for External Affairs, she leads efforts to expand the institution’s capacity to educate a robust healthcare workforce, one that is diverse, highly skilled, and prepared to address the health equity and public health challenges.
+She has extensive experience in higher education, formerly serving as Assistant Vice Chancellor for Student Affairs at the University of California, Davis, the Director of the Latino Resource Center at Northern Illinois University, and in adjunct faculty roles teaching courses on US-Mexico Border Relations, Chicana/o Studies, and Multicultural Education.

 She has dedicated her professional career to creating a more inclusive environment for first-generation, immigrant, and underrepresented school youth; she also served as the executive director of the AB540 and Undocumented Student Center at UC Davis.
-During her time at Northern Illinois University, Dr. Prieto served on the Board of Directors for Instituto del Progreso Latino.
-As a leader at IDPL she helped pioneer education pathways tasked with providing a comprehensive set of services for low-wage and low-skilled workers.
+During her time at Northern Illinois University, Dr. Prieto served on the Board of Directors for Instituto del Progreso Latino (IDPL).
+As a leader at IDPL, she helped pioneer education pathways tasked with providing a comprehensive set of services for low- wage and low-skilled workers.
+She currently serves on the Board of Directors for La Cliníca in Oakland, California.

-Dr. Prieto earned her Bachelor’s of Science degree in Community Rhetoric from the University of California, Davis in 2002, and her master’s and doctoral degrees in Education from UC Davis.
+Dr. Prieto earned her Bachelor of Science degree in Community Rhetoric from the University of California, Davis, in 2002 and her master’s and doctoral degrees in Education from UC Davis.
 She is also a graduate of U.C.
-Berkeley’s Executive Leadership Academy and has received two Fulbright Specialist grants administered by the Bureau of Educational and Cultural Affairs of the U.S. Department of State to work with educators in Nigeria and Japan on teaching and research strategies.
+Berkeley’s Executive Leadership Academy.
+She has received two Fulbright Specialist grants administered by the Bureau of Educational and Cultural Affairs of the U.S. Department of State to work with educators in Nigeria and Japan on teaching and research strategies.

 nick daily.webp